WenyuLWY/HCIC-Construction-VSLAM-Dataset/README.md

 ## Benchmark

-In our paper we use vins-rgbd as a baseline.
-But here we provide both orbslam3 and vins rgbd for you.
-They all run in RGBD-Inertial mode.
+In our paper, we used VINS-RGBD as a baseline.
+However, we also provide both ORBSLAM3 and VINS-RGBD for benchmarking.
+They run in RGBD-Inertial mode.

 Open the corresponding container and run: